 When composing your WordPress posts, you’ll also be able to manually modify the URL when you are creating your post by modifying the ‘slug’.
 Just click the ‘Edit’ button next to your post’s ‘Permalink’.

 N.B. don’t edit your Permalink after your blog post has gone live as you could run into some broken link issues.
-There are ways around this with a 301 redirect, but that’s getting a bit technical.
+(There are ways around this with a 301 redirect, but that’s getting a bit technical for this guide.)

 Make sure your URL isn’t too long, but if possible, try and include a keyword where relevant.
-Google has stated that the first 3-5 words in a URL are given more weight.
+Google has stated that the first 3-5 words in a URL are given more weight when ranking a webpage.

 Keyword rich URLs are slowly becoming less relevant, but at the time of writing, Google is still bolding them in the URLs and descriptions of its search engine results – anything that helps your web page stand out in the search engine results pages is a good thing.

 For whatever reason, some bloggers are cautious about linking to other websites.
 Perhaps they’re afraid that the user will go and not return, or maybe they’ve heard rumours about it somehow ‘diluting’ your SEO strength.

-On the contrary, linking to good quality websites can actually have a positive effect on your site’s SEO – see what I did there?!
+On the contrary, linking to good quality, relevant websites can actually have a positive effect on your site’s SEO – see what I did there?!

-Outbound links to related pages is a relevancy signal that helps Google figure out your blog post’s topic.
-It also indicates to Google that your page contains quality content.
+Outbound links to related pages is a relevancy signal that helps search engines figure out your blog post’s topic.
+It also indicates to search engines that your page contains quality content.

 With a wedding photography post, this can be as simple as linking to your vendors within the content, e.g. Mary and Bob got married at the (link goes here—>)Crowne Plaza in Hunter Valley(<—-), an exquisite location for a wedding.

-If you’re going to be writing a lot of content (see Chapter 04 Hub Pages of More Brides for the most effective content strategy for your photography website), a good rule of thumb is to link out to other sites 2-4x per 1000 words.
+If you’re going to be writing a lot of content, a good rule of thumb is to link out to other sites 2-4x per 1000 words.